 Does your wireless doorbell or door chime seem to randomly ring?
 Have you ever seen a visitor push your neighbor's push button and your doorbell sound?
-If so, you could have interference from competing wireless devices.
+If so, you could have wireless doorbell interference from competing wireless devices.

-This article reviews:
+This article covers:

 Technically, the wireless doorbell button is a wireless transmitter.
 When the visitor at your front door pushes the button, the wireless door chime button transmits a wireless signal to a wireless door chime receiver.
 The transmitter and receiver are communicating on a specific frequency so they can communicate effectively.
-If your neighbor, for example, has a wireless product that is operating on the same frequency, interference could be the culprit causing your door chime to ring "randomly."
+If your neighbor, for example, has a wireless product that is operating on the same frequency, interference could be the culprit and cause your door chime to ring "randomly."

-For cost reasons, most manufacturers use the 300MHz to 433MHz bands for their door chime products.
+For cost reasons, most manufacturers use the 300MHz to 433MHz bands for their doorbell frequency range.
 The actual communications between the two devices (or multiple devices) occurs on sub-frequencies (or channels) within the given frequency band.
-If two close-by products are operating on the same frequency, then interference may occur.
+If two close-by products are operating on the same frequency, interference may occur.

 Most wireless doorbells and/or chimes on the market today have what are called "privacy codes" or channel selectors.
-Privacy codes provide the ability to change the actual operating frequency of the device.
-When I mentioned earlier that we have a doorbell that operates at 315 MHz, in reality it operates within a given range around 315 MHz.
-Privacy codes on the back of the receiver and on back of the doorbell transmitter enable you to manually change the operating frequency.
+Privacy codes provide the ability to change the actual operating frequency of the wireless doorbell.
+When I mentioned earlier that we have a doorbell that operates at 315 MHz, in reality, it operates within a given range around 315 MHz.
+Privacy codes on the back of the receiver and on the back of the doorbell transmitter enable you to manually change the operating frequency.

-Changing the privacy code on a product, whether it is a receiver or a button will change the operating frequency of that product.
+Changing the privacy code on a product, whether it is a receiver or a button, will change the operating frequency of that product.
 If you have a button and a receiver, for example, you must change the privacy code on both products or else they won't be able to communicate with each other.

 Privacy codes will help avoid interference, and they also enable you to do things like pair specific push buttons with certain receivers.
-A business may want to have a push-button work with a receiver in the receptionist office and have a different push-button work with the receiver in the warehouse managers office.
+A business may want to have a push-button work with a receiver in the receptionist’s office and have a different push-button work with the receiver in the warehouse manager’s office.
 By selecting privacy codes and matching the devices to the respective components, you are ensuring that your chimes operate correctly.